$SU_2(\mathbb{C})$ symmetry in quantum spin chain ground states and Haldane's conjecture: Introduction

+\vsp At this point we recall well known results valid for a class of $SU_2(\IC)$ invariant Hamiltonians investigated in \cite{[Babu],[Tak]} that are not of the form (14) and thus not evident that their unique finite temperature states admit reflection positive property.
+As an example, we can verify our claim easily that the Hamiltionian investigated in \cite{[Tak]} is not reflection positive with twist.

+\vsp Besides, in the general framework \cite{[27]}, it is also well known that mass gap of such a Hamiltionian in its ground state implies that its spatial correlation function decays exponentialy, though the converse statement in the general framework is not true.
+For counter examples, we refer to example 2, page 596 in \cite{[MAS]}.

+\vsp Neverthelss, the converse statement is likely to be true, for Hamiltontian of the form (14) with the additional discrete and continuous symmetry.
+We include a proof for the following theorem in support (but not assured ) of Haldane's conjecture in section 6.

-\begin{cor} If the ground state of $H_{XXX}$ is unique then it is a finitely correlated state and its spatial two-point correlation function decays exponentially. \end{cor}
+\vsp \begin{thm} Low temperature limiting ground state of anti-ferromagnet Heisenberg $H^{XXX}$ model is unique and pure for odd values of $d=3$.
+Moreover, the state is finitely correlated and its spatial two-point correlation function decays exponentially. \end{thm}

-\vsp Thus most important question that remains to be answered whether ground state of integer spin $H_{XXX}$ model is unique and having a mass gap in its spectrum from its ground state.
+\vsp Thus the important question that remains to be answered whether the limiting ground state $\omega_{1 \over 2}$ for integer spin $H^{XXX}$ model is having a mass gap in its spectrum from its ground state.
+Also note that Theorem 1.4 does not rule out possible existence of N\'{e}el type of ground states.

-\vsp The paper is organized as follows: In section 2, we will recall basic mathematical set up required from earlier paper [22] and explain basic ideas involved in the proof of Theorem 1.2.
-In section 4 we give the proof of Theorem 1.2.
-In the last section, we will illustrate our results with models of physical interest.
-In particular, we will give proof of Corollary 1.3.
+\vsp The paper is organized as follows: In section 2, we will recall basic mathematical set up required from our earlier paper \cite{[24]} and explain basic ideas involved in the proof of Theorem 1.2.
+In section 3, we study convex set of states with various symmetries associated with positive temperature states and ground states of Hamiltionian of physical interest.
+Some of these results are having ready generalisation for Hamiltonians in higher lattice dimension with $SU_2(\IC)$ or more generally $SU_n(\IC)$ symmetries.
+In section 4, we prove Theorem 1.2.
+In section 5, we include a proof for Theorem 1.3 using main results of section 3 and section 4.
+In the last section, we will illustrate our results with models of physical interest such as $H_{GM}$, $H^{XXX}$ and $H^{AKLT}$ anti-ferromagnetic models.
+In particular, we will give proof of Theorem 1.4.
+One can use similar computation for a possible proof extending Theorem 1.4 for any odd values of $d$.